shutterstock/public-api-javascript-sdk/docs/CatalogApi.md

 **Search catalogs for assets**

-This endpoint searches for assets in a catalog.
+This endpoint searches for assets in the account's catalog.
 If you specify more than one search parameter, the API uses an AND condition.
 Array parameters can be specified multiple times; in this case, the API uses an AND or an OR condition with those values, depending on the parameter.
 You can also filter search terms out in the `query` parameter by prefixing the term with NOT.

 ### Example